Catalyst Honours FAQ

 7. What experience should an applicant have?

 Champions mentor and sponsor women, challenge the status quo, influence others within the organization and the broader community to commit to diversity, equity, and inclusion, actively participate in diversity and inclusion programs/initiatives demonstrating tangible results, and have a marked impact on the advancement of all women.
+They should have been in their role, or one similar, for three years.

 8. What do previous champions look like?